Guide last updated by Hester Swift, May 2025

 IALS Library does not hold UN meeting records, but they are available online and/or in UN depository libraries:-

-• General Assembly Sixth Committee (Legal): the committee produces summary records, which are available in the Official Document System and Digital Library from 1946 onwards; HeinOnline's UN Law Collection has them from 1946 to 2005, under Official Records of the General Assembly, Summary Records of the Sixth Committee; IALS Library has Sixth Committee meeting records from 1951/52 to 1975 only, under the title Summary Record of Meetings.
+General Assembly Sixth Committee (Legal): the Sixth Committee produces summary records, which are available in the Official Document System and Digital Library, 1946 onwards; HeinOnline's UN Law Collection has them from 1946 to 2005, under Official Records of the General Assembly, Summary Records of the Sixth Committee; IALS Library has Sixth Committee meeting records from 1951/52 to 1975 only, under the title Summary Record of Meetings.

 For more information about UN meeting records, see Dag Hammarskjöld Library's UN Documentation research guides for the General Assembly, Security Council, Economic and Social Council, Trusteeship Council, International Court of Justice and Secretariat.